 FOV Curvature Correction

-Introduced in ScanImage 2023.2.0 is a miscellaneous device to handle defining curvature of the scanfield.
+FOV curvature can be addressed now through a miscellaneous device added to the configuration, display, and controls.
 This can be used either for

 • correction of the curvature of the field of view, or